TeoZosa/structlog-sentry-logger/README.md

 ```

-:outbox_tray: Log Custom Context Directly to Sentry
+:outbox_tray: Log Custom Context Directly to Sentry (optional)
 ------------------------------------------------

+If you installed the library with the optional Sentry integration you can incorporate
-Incorporate custom messages in your exception handling which will automatically be
+custom messages in your exception handling which will automatically be
-reported to Sentry (thanks to the `structlog-sentry` module).
-To enable this behavior,
+reported to Sentry (thanks to the [`structlog-sentry`](https://github.com/kiwicom/structlog-sentry)
-export the `STRUCTLOG_SENTRY_LOGGER_CLOUD_SENTRY_INTEGRATION_MODE_ON`
+module).
+To enable this behavior, export the
-environment variable.
+`STRUCTLOG_SENTRY_LOGGER_CLOUD_SENTRY_INTEGRATION_MODE_ON` environment variable.

 An easy way to do this is to put it into a local `.env` file[^2]: